 - Idahoan mashed potatoes.
 Ready quickly, different variants, and cheap.
 I didn’t always feel like eating this, but it was filling.

 - Peanut butter.
-The Jif brand has handy small packaging.
+Brands like Skippy and Justin’s (more expensive, but also more delicious) have convenient small packaging.
 I sometimes put the peanut butter in a wrap or mixed it with ramen noodles (which makes some kind of peanut soup, quite tasty!)

 - Turkey bites or small slices of SPAM.
 Both are very tasty when you mix them with the Knorr Sides.
 The turkey bites are also delicious as a snack.